Wolkabout/modbus-dc-motor-slave/README.md

 ## Example of Usage

 ##### Running
-Default device addres is `1` in this example and it has configured Modbus as it is described above.
+Default device address is `1` in this example and it has configured Modbus as it is described above.

 Use USB HID bootloader for Clicker 2 board or use [ST LINK/V2 programmer](https://www.st.com/en/development-tools/st-link-v2.html) with appropriate software to programm file:

 `modbus-dc-motor-slave/Debug/modbus-dc-motor-slave.hex`

 ##### Edit source
 Import project into SW4STM32 and insert changes.
-Minimal change that you can make is to change slave address changing this line `#define SLAVE_ADDRESS 1`
+Minimal change that you can make is to change slave address by editing this line `#define SLAVE_ADDRESS 1`

 For further editing look at `doc` folder.